-The Child & Youth Advocates (CYA) seeks to build a community of students interested in a wide variety of issues affecting children and youth, including juvenile justice, child welfare, education, and children’s rights.
+Child & Youth Advocates (CYA) seeks to build a community of students interested in a wide variety of issues affecting children and youth, including child welfare, education, juvenile justice, and children’s rights.
 We aim to heighten awareness and encourage discussion of these issues at HLS, facilitate student involvement with children and youth in our community and beyond, and advocate for children’s rights.
-Our initiatives enable students to gain practical experience in partnership with different organizations, receive training and exposure to various areas of child advocacy, and connect with one another in pursuit of a career dedicated to children and youth.
+Our initiatives enable students to discuss issues with peers and invited speakers, participate in community service, gain practical experience in partnership with different organizations, and connect with one another in pursuit of a career dedicated to children and youth.
 These include:

 Additional resources for students can be found on the website of the Child Advocacy Program (CAP): http://cap.law.harvard.edu/.